pinapelz/more-tachi-import-scripts/wacca/aquadx/README.md

-CHUNITHM NEW and beyond.
+WACCA.
 Both self-hosted and the primary AquaDX server is supported:

+> [!IMPORTANT]
+> Since there is no export for player data yet, this script can only grab your RECENT plays

 # Arguments